justmeloic/from-first-principles/CONTRIBUTING_DEV.md

 ## Contributing to From First Principles (Development)

 We welcome contributions from developers of all skill levels!
-This guide outlines how you can contribute to the codebase of the From First Principles website, specifically focusing on the Web UI (`services/webui`).
+This guide outlines how you can contribute to the codebase of the From First Principles website, specifically focusing on the current frontend (`services/frontend`) and AI backend (`services/ai`).

 ### Getting Started